-In deciding on the Multiplier metrics, the Compensation Committee considered the correlation between free cash flow and shareholder return and that the Company operates in a highly-consolidated industry.
-In light of such considerations, the Committee ultimately determined that market share is a good indicator of the Company's long-term business performance.
+In deciding on the Multiplier metrics, the Compensation Committee considered the correlation between free cash flow and stockholder return and that the Company operates in a highly-consolidated industry.
+In light of such considerations, the Committee ultimately determined that these metrics are a good indicator of the Company's long-term business performance.